Healthdirect Free Australian health advice you can count on.

 Skin cancer

-If you are in your 60s, your doctor may check your skin even if you have an appointment for another reason.
-If you are at high risk for skin cancer you should have a complete skin check every 6 to 12 months.
+Your doctor may check your skin when you visit for an appointment for another reason.
+If you're at high risk for skin cancer you should have a complete skin check every 6 to 12 months.

 Cervical cancer